-2. When writing advertisements, employers should generally include: the title of the position; company and position highlights; required qualifications and skills; and instructions for applying.
+2. When writing job advertisements, employers should generally include: the title of the position, company and position highlights, required qualifications and skills, and instructions for applying.
 Some employers also include salary information.
-Also, it is important to ensure job advertisements do not include language which might be seen as discriminatory based on a protected class, i.e., implies a preference for a particular gender, race, ethinicity and/or age.
+Also, it's important to ensure job advertisements do not include language which might be seen as discriminatory based on a protected class, i.e., implies a preference for a particular sex, race, ethnicity and/or age.

-When offering a candidate a job, whether verbally or in writing, there are several best practices to consider, including but not limited to stating compensation in terms of an hourly rate for non-exempt employees and a weekly or by pay period salary for exempt employees.
-This may help avoid creating an implied contract as well as avoid assurances of job security.
-Further, employers should include an "employment-at-will" disclaimer in the offer letter, clearly stating any contingency issues in the letter.
-Employers should also-document and retain all information pertaining to hiring decisions.
+When offering a job to a candidate, whether verbally or in writing, there are several best practices to consider, including but not limited to stating compensation in terms of an hourly rate for non-exempt employees and a weekly or by-pay-period salary for exempt employees.
+This may help avoid creating an implied contract of employment for a particular period of time, as well as avoid assurances of job security.
+Further, employees should include an "employment-at-will" disclaimer in the offer letter, clearly stating any contingency issues in the letter.
+Employers should also document and retain all information pertaining to hiring decisions.